truc-c/Comm-Lab-Project/README.md

 extension of type (.eaf) is created, containing annotations and their associated time segments.

 Opening the file (.eaf) with a text editor displays the ELAN information (annotation and time selections) in XML format.
-We utilize Python and the module/package [xmltodict](https://pypi.org/project/xmltodict/) to extract this information, such as annotated text, selected tiers, time slots, etc.
+We utilize Python and the module [xmltodict](https://pypi.org/project/xmltodict/) to extract this information, such as annotated text, selected tiers, time slots, etc.

-After we have extracted the time segments (from the .eaf file) that contain the sensitive information of the participants, we use the module/package [pydub](https://pypi.org/project/pydub/) to silence out those time segments.
+After we have extracted the time segments (from the .eaf file) that contain the sensitive information of the participants, we use the module [pydub](https://pypi.org/project/pydub/) to silence out those time segments.

 P.S.

 Special thank you to James Robert (http://jiaaro.com) for his guidance on using the pydub module/package.

-## Module/Packages Used:
+## Modules used:
 - [xmltodict](https://pypi.org/project/xmltodict/)
 - [pydub](https://pypi.org/project/pydub/)
 - os